Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 }
 ```

-This code earns points if it compiles successfully, regardless of whether it prints the correct Slab information.
+This code earns points if it compiles successfully, regardless of whether it prints the correct slab information.
 By default, it cannot yet compile.

-# Appendix

 ## Code Structure Introduction